Loredana Marcello

-Loredana Marcello (died 12 December 1572) was a Dogaressa of Venice by marriage to the Doge Alvise I Mocenigo (r.
+Loredana Marcello (1518 - 12 December 1572) was a Dogaressa of Venice by marriage to the Doge Alvise I Mocenigo (r.
 1570-1577).
 She was an author of letters and poetry and studied botany, and was regarded as a model of an educated and cultivated renaissance woman in contemporary Venice.

 Life

 She was the daughter of Giovanni Alvise Marcello and married Mocenigo in 1533.
 Together with her sisters Bianca, Daria and Maria, she was referred to as fiore de'l secolo (from Italian, flower of the century) and regarded to represent the ideal of the educated renaissance woman for the nobility in Venice, and was, as multi talented, referred to as Giantessa di merito.

 She was regarded a scholar, described as attractive and educated, and was the author of letters and poetry.
 She also studied botany, and was a student of a professor of the Biological Garden in Padua, Melchiorre Giuliandino.
 She was known for the formulas and recipes she developed for use against plagues.
 Presumably these were palliatives rather than cures.
 Her work is lost, but her botanical research it is noted to have been consulted and put to good use during the epidemic which appeared in Venice few years after her death (1575).